-- Make sure that the crutch is securely fastened to the crutch holder. - Make sure that the crutch is not interfering with the mechanisms of the wheelchair. - Make sure that the crutch does not protrude from the wheelchair. - Do not attempt to remove the crutch whilst the wheelchair is in motion. - Always come to a complete stop and turn off the power to the controls before attempting to remove the crutch.
-This will avoid accidentally operating the wheelchair.
+- Make sure that the crutch is securely fastened to the crutch holder. - Make sure that the crutch is not interfering with the mechanisms of the chair. - Make sure that the crutch does not protrude from the chair. - Do not attempt to remove the crutch whilst the chair is in motion. - Always come to a complete stop and turn off the power to the controls before attempting to remove the crutch.
+This will avoid accidentally operating the chair.